histrio/tux-care-doc/docs/live-patching-services/README.md

 * private patch server for gated infrastructures – [ePortal](https://docs.kernelcare.com/kernelcare-enterprise/)
 * out-of-the-box integration with patch management and vulnerability assessment tools

+### TuxCare CLN

+CLN stands for CloudLinux Network and is designed to easily manage your licenses of TuxCare products and services by means of a user-friendly interface.

+For the comprehensive TuxCare CLN technical documentation, [visit this page](https://docs.cln.cloudlinux.com/tuxcare/).

 ## LibraryCare

 Formerly known as KernelCare+, LibraryCare detect and updates shared libraries in-memory without disrupting the applications using them.